 Encoding of color starts at the level of cone photoreceptors in the retina, which come in three types: Long (L), Medium (M), and Short (S), roughly encoding red, green and blue stimuli, respectively6.
 Most retinal ganglion cells (RGCs) in the fovea are color-opponent, meaning they are excited by one color and inhibited by another.
-7, 89, 10While color-opponency can be explained by efficient coding principles7, 8, these models fail to explain red-green opponency in midget cells, which represent 80% of RGCs in the fovea.
-These models instead predict that most RGCs in the fovea should add L and M cones.
-This phenomenon only occurs in parasol cells, which represent about 10% of RGCs.
-The remaining 10% of RGCs are bistratified cells, which integrate ON inputs from S cones and OFF inputs from L and M cones.
-Bistratified cells are unique in that they asymmetric, and are the only major cell type to have an ON but not an OFF pathway.
-My model will try to explain two major findings: 1) Why this asymmetry in bistratified cells occurs, and 2) why midget cells represent most neurons in the fovea despite encoding events that rarely occur in natural images.
-Completion of this aim will inform us whether efficient coding can successfully explain how the retina processes color in different pathways.
+Color-opponent cells can be separated into two types: Midget cells, which encode red-green opponency in the fovea, and bistratified cells which encode blue-yellow opponency.
+While previous efficient coding models have successfully explained color-opponency7, 8, they have failed to explain the separation of color processing into midget and bistratified cells.
+More specifically, they fail to explain why midget cells represent 70-80% of RGCs, despite red-green opponency rarely occurring in natural images.
+Previous models also fail to explain why the retina only has an ON but not an OFF pathway to encode blue-yellow opponency.
+My machine learning model has three key differences that put me in an advantageous position to explain such phenomena.
+First, because my model assumes a limited number of neurons, it is successful at simulating different cell types that each form a mosaic9, 10.
+Second, my model has an output nonlinearity, which allows me to make different predictions for the ON and OFF pathways.
+Third, my model takes natural images as input, which might be crucial to replicate details about retinal processing.
+Using this model, I will focus on trying to explain two major findings: 1) Why the ON-OFF asymmetry in bistratified cells occurs, and 2) why midget cells represent most neurons in the fovea despite encoding events that rarely occur in natural images.
+Completion of this aim will test whether a good efficient coding model can help us understand how cell types are structured to encode chromatic information.

 Aim 2: Expand efficient coding models to explain motion-selectivity in RGCs

 Visual scenes typically involve movement, either from motion of objects through the visual scene or optic flow from our own movements.
 The encoding of visual motion starts as early as the retina, with several subtypes of retinal ganglion cells (RGCs) having stronger responses to one direction of motion than to its opposite11, 12.
 The major type of motion-encoding RGCs are ON-OFF direction-selective ganglion cells (DSGC)13, which are divided into four subtypes that respond preferentially to each of the four cardinal directions12.
 I hypothesize that these populations emerge naturally from efficient coding principles.
-Where previous models assumed independent spatial and temporal receptive fields that are incapable of capturing motion responsiveness, I will build an efficient coding model that allows for fully general spatiotemporal receptive fields.
-I will then test whether this model, trained to efficiently encode natural movies, successfully replicates ON-OFF DSGCs that only encode the four cardinal directions12.
-To further validate the model, we will also test novel predictions against experimental data from the Field Lab at UCLA.
-Completion of this aim will enlighten us as to whether efficient coding can explain the receptive field properties of direction-selective ganglion cells.
+Previous models assumed independent spatial and temporal receptive fields, which are incapable of capturing motion in a specific direction because the spatial receptive fields are static across time.
+Instead,, I will build an efficient coding model that allows for fully general spatiotemporal receptive fields.
+I will then test whether this model, trained to efficiently encode natural movies, successfully replicates ON-OFF DSGCs that only encode the four cardinal directions12..
+Completion of this aim will enlighten us as to whether efficient coding can explain the diversity of motion-encoding cell types in the retina.

 References